piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 ```

 To pass data to a tag you'll use the `<argument />` element which has the same structure as the `<parameter />` element,
-so to create the `<argument />` element you must follow the same things as for the `<parameter />` element.
+so you must follow the same things as for the `<parameter />` element to create an `<argument />` element.

 #### Parameters usage

-Here is just a small snippet of how to use a defined parameter.
+Here is just a small snippet of how to use a defined parameter in every `<argument />` element.

 ```xml
 <tags>